Minnu Mani

-Minnu Mani (born 24 March 1999) is an Indian international cricketer who represents the Indian women's national team.
+Minnu Mani (born 24 March 1999) is an Indian international, right arm off break bowler who represents the Indian women's national team.
 She plays for Delhi Capitals in Women's Premier League.
 In domestic cricket, she represents Kerala cricket team.
 She became the first Kerala woman cricketer to play for India.

 Early life

 Minnu hails from Choyimoola in Wayanad district of Kerala.
 Her father, Mani CK, is a daily wage labourer and her mother, Vasantha, is a homemaker.
 She has a younger sister, Mimitha.
 She studied at Mananthavady Government Vocational Higher Secondary School, Edappady till Grade 8 and St. Sebastian High School, Thodupuzha till Grade 10.
 She completed her higher secondary education at Sarvajana Higher Secondary School, Sulthan Bathery and graduated from Government College for Women, Thiruvananthapuram.
 As of 2023, she is pursuing her BA in Sociology through distance learning.

 She started playing cricket at 10 with boys at paddy fields.
 Initially, her family didn't support the idea of her playing cricket.
 Her physical education teacher, Elsamma noticed her skill and took her to selection trials of the Wayanad District Under-13 team.
 The next year, she played in the Kerala U-16 team and represented Kerala at the senior level aged 16.
 Minnu had to travel one and a half hours daily, switching four buses to reach the nearest stadium from her home for cricket practice.